RichardBradley/liquibase.github.com/dba.md

 ### No change is forgotten

-Liquibase [tracks which changelog statements](documentation/databasechangelog.html) have ran against each database, so you no longer have to manually track what statements have been ran against each database and which have not.
+Liquibase [tracks which changelog statements](documentation/databasechangelog.html) have run against each database, so you no longer have to manually track what statements have been run against each database and which have not.

 ### Like SQL?
 Use SQL